robertialenti/Bike-Share/README.md

 Estimation results are exported as a LaTeX file, which is then interpreted in Overleaf.

 ## Discussion of Results
 Here are the regression results.
-For each outcome, I estimate three models - with each successive specification including additional covariates.
+For each outcome, I estimate three models.
+Each successive specification includes additional covariates.

 ![image](https://github.com/user-attachments/assets/c3be360a-e56c-4241-94b6-c616ad8d73ae)